 This healing is not about having more willpower or trying to control your cravings.

 It is about fixing the disconnect that exists in our inner world and outer world.
 The reason that most of us over-eat is because we have an emotional hunger that we need to nourish.

 If you’re anything like me, then you have a busy and stressful life.
-You’re a mum, you’re a wife, you’re a friend, a daughter.
+You’re a business woman, mum, you’re a wife, you’re a friend, a daughter.
 Your life is FULL- full with commitments and schedules, and deadlines- yet you feel empty.
-There is so much pressure- to perform at work, to be a super-mum for our families, to be the sexiest and most supportive wife.
+There is so much pressure- to be successful as an antrepreneur, to be a super-mum for our families, to be the sexiest and most supportive wife.